Revelation Chapter 9

 Remember, brass in the courtyard, gold in the holy place.
 Since the setting is the holy place and not the most holy place, the timing is before the beginning of judgment - the setting for judgment is the most holy place.
 While the 144,000 have been sealed, they have not yet passed final judgment.

 "Saying to the sixth angel which had the trumpet, Loose the four angels which are bound in the great river Euphrates."
-(Rev 9:14)The River Euphrates
+(Rev 9:14)The Hebrew from Beyond the River

 "And the four angels were loosed, which were prepared for an hour, and a day, and a month, and a year, for to slay the third part of men."
 (Rev 9:15)